Cat Facts | 35 Interesting Facts about Cats (You didn’t Know)

 6. Who first domesticated cats?

-Domestication of the cat begun in the ancient Middle East, in Egypt.
+Domestication of the cat began in the ancient Middle East, in Egypt.
 Egyptians encouraged wild cats to live in their grain barns in order to reduce the number of rats, mice, and locusts.

 7. What is a ‘tom’ cat and what is a ‘queen’ cat?